amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

   | _,xx → xx
 ```

-In languages that employ the simple type system, like ML, OCaml, or Haskell, the `head` function throws a $\bot$ at runtime, when passed an empty list `[]`.
+In languages that employ the simple type system, like ML, OCaml, or Haskell, the `head` function throws a $⊥$ at runtime, when passed an empty list `[]`.
 But in our dependently typed language, the type expression prevents the user from passing an empty vector `[]` to `head`, during compilation, thus eliminating performance-sapping runtime checks.
 Let us see how this works.

 In the definition of the vector type above, the index variable `n` is zero-based, because its type is natural number $\mathbb{N}$.
 But the double-arrow type constraint syntax `(n : ℕ+) ⇒` in the type expression of `head` locally alters the type of `n` to be non-zero natural number $\mathbb{N}^+$.
 As such, passing a zero-size vector to `head` is a type error, because that makes the size value $n = 0 ∉ \mathbb{N}^+$.
 Since the compiler has already guaranteed the argument vector `[𝛼 n]` passed to `head` is non-empty, `head` can safely extract the first element `x` from the argument vector, without a runtime size check.
-This is an example of using dependent types to specify precisely the *precondition* of functions.
+This is an example of using dependently typed arguments to specify precisely the *preconditions* of functions.

 Note that the type and the clausal implementation of the `tail` function, together, guarantee the following: if the argument vector is of size $n = 0$, the result vector will be `[]`; but if the argument vector is of size $n > 1$, the result vector will be of size $n - 1$.
-This is an example of using dependent types to specify precisely the *postcondition* of functions.
+This is an example of using dependently typed results to specify precisely the *postconditions* of functions.

 There is a finer point about the way the standard library defines the primitive type $\mathbb{N}$ and its subtraction operator `-`.
 The definition of $\mathbb{N}$'s  `-` operator clamps the minimum result to $0$.
 Hence, $0 - k = 0$, by definition.
 That means applying `tail` to an empty vector `[]` (a vector of length $0$) type checks: the type of the argument vector is `[𝛼 0]`, and the type of the result vector is also `[𝛼 0]` where $n - 1 = 0 - 1 = 0$ by the definition of the `-` operator on $\mathbb{N}$.